dsa-ou/virtual-env/README.md

 If you want to put the environment in a folder other than `~/venvs`, see below.

 8. Close the current terminal and open a new one.
-9. Activate the environment by typing `<name>`
+9. Activate the environment by typing `<name>`.
-10. Use Python 3.10 and the installed packages
+10. Work on M269 or a `dsa-ou` project, using Python 3.10 and the installed packages.
-11. Deactivate the environment by typing `deactivate`
+11. Deactivate the environment by typing `deactivate`.

 Steps 7 and 8 are done once per environment.
 Steps 9-11 are done every time you want to use an environment.